nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_sli.rst

 to a variable.
 We’d have to rotate the top stack elements if we wanted to use ``def``.

-For the receiving sli file, *receiver.sli*, we have:
+For the receiving SLI file, *receiver.sli*, we have:

 ::